YanjieHe/YanjieHe.github.io/index.md

 Welcome to my website!
 </p>

 I am Yanjie He, a Data Scientist who is interested in computer science, statistics, and economics.
 Currently, I am studying at the Data Analytics program at the George Washington University.

-I love traveling.
-And I enjoy communicating with people from different cultures.
-My dream is to utilize big data to create a better world for everyone.
 Click <a href="https://yanjiehe.github.io/pages/about.html">here</a> for more information about me.

 You can find me in these places:
 <ul>